jegonza66/VisuAI/README.md

   - YOLO object detection
   - Style Transfer
   - CycleGAN transformations (based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix))
-  - DeepDream effects
   - Psychedelic filters
+- **Virtual Camera Support**: Stream your AI-enhanced video to web conferencing apps like Google Meet, Microsoft Teams, and Zoom
+- **Sync with Music**: Change the style of the image based on the rhythm of the music
 - **Customizable Settings**: Fine-tune your experience with adjustable parameters
 - **GPU Acceleration**: Optional GPU support for faster processing
-- **Video Recording**: Save your transformed video to the output folder
+- **Video Recording**: Save your transformed video

 ## 🖥️ Interface